 The Grievance Committee shall consist of two (2) employees who are members of the Union.
-The Union shall appoint six (6) Shop Stewards as follows:
+The Union shall appoint six (6) Shop Stewards and a Chief Shop Steward.
+In addition, the union shall appoint two (2) alternates who will replace the stewards in their absence.